 We value the privacy of all our users.
 It is our intention that anyone interacting with the Micro:bit Educational Foundation and it's services will never have to disclose more information than is required for that specific interaction.

 Although we have users of all ages, the BBC micro:bit and the resources provided on this website are designed for 8-12 years old (and the people who teach them).
 We consult with children and their educators on a regular basis to help the Foundation design new products, data collection and processing policies.

 The Foundation is based in the UK and subject to GDPR legislation from the 25 May 2018.
 The Foundation is registered with the Information Commissions office.

 Websites like microbit.org need web servers to process all the HTTP requests coming from browsers.
 Web servers make a note of every request or error in logs.
 A human or a computer can read these logs and determine

-- Which page of the website is being requested
+- Which page and feature of the website is being requested

 - The time and date of the request

 - The HTTP request code and the response the websever gave (e.g 404 for an error)

 - The browser and build version that made the HTTP request